 1) On your keyboard, press the Windows Logo key and R at the same time to invoke the Run dialog box.
 Type in resmon and hit Enter.

-3) Right-click on the application that occupies much of your bandwidth to open its context menu.
-Then select End Process.
+3) Right-click on the application that occupies much of your bandwidth and select End Process from its context menu.

 Hextech Repair Tool is an automated troubleshooting utility provided by Riot Game.
 It can diagnose the tech issues you have in LOL and fix them, including the high ping issue.